Welcome to today's edition of the Rush 24-7 podcast.

 I'll bite.

-Wait a minute.
+Now, wait a minute.

 You understand what this is about.

-This is this is global orgasms for peace.
+This is global orgasms for peace.

-You you want to call defend this.
+You want to call defend this?

-What wait a minute, though.
+Wait a minute, though.

-We wouldn't even be talking about this today were it not for this group that won their their way of doing this, they've tried all the other things, they admit that they failed.
+We wouldn't even be talking about this today were it not for this group that their way of doing this.

 They want something more powerful, orgasms for peace.

-Well, I don't really want to talk about that, but I do want to talk about the other aspects of it.
+So you hear this, well, I don't really want to talk about that, but I do want to talk about the other aspects of it.

-And and you're a very good example of that because I've heard you say numerous times on this show that you have always focused on what you want the end result to be.
+And you're a very good example of that because I've heard you say numerous times on this show that you have always focused on what you want the end result to be.

-You knew you were going to be successful, that's what you focused and you thought about.
+You knew you were going to be successful.

-If they're thinking about sickness, if they're thinking about uh war, if they're thinking about things that they don't want to have happen in their lives, that's what their focus is on.
+If they're thinking about sickness, if they're thinking about war, if they're thinking about things that they don't want to have happen in their lives, that's what their focus is on.

 You're missing a key ingredient here.

-Uh I have been focusing on my life.
+I have been focusing on my life.

 I would never think that I and a number of others sitting at home meditating about it and hoping that it ends will bring it about.